Your Introduction to Pain and Suffering When Watching a Loved One Injured.

 Immediately after the accident, the boy would not move from the scene, and his mother described him as frozen in position.
 Within a week, he displayed behavioral changes.
 He became afraid to go to the bathroom alone, feared going to school, and feared leaving his mother.
 He began to act out physically against his sister, grind his teeth at night, and began wetting himself before he could get to the bathroom.
 The boy was treated by a psychologist for his anxiety and by a dentist for his teeth-grinding disorder.
 A decision as to dental treatment was deferred until the child grows older.

 His mother sued for not only the damage to their vehicle but for her son’s emotional struggles as a result of this car accident.
-The Arizona Appeals Court found she had a real cause of action, and she was successful in her suit.
+The Arizona Appeals Court found she had a real cause of action, and she was successful in her pain and suffering suit.

 To best portray the elements of your possible claim for direct negligent infliction of emotional harm, it may be instructive to look at the typical jury instructions a judge would give during such a case.
 In actual jury instructions, the names of the parties would be listed inside the brackets.